truc-c/Comm-Lab-Project/README.md

 The software is available for download here: [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/)\
 The sample coded provided is ran in MacOS terminal along with .eaf file name.
 - for example: python sample_code.py /path/to/file/name/sample.eaf

+## Documentation:
+Here are some examples of how to use the functions and their output.